AI Automation

 What Changes for Your Team

-The most significant change isn't what the AI does — it's what your team stops doing.
-Manually checking order status and updating customers.
-Copying data between platforms.
-Triaging repetitive support tickets.
-Running standard email sequences by hand.
+The most significant change isn't what the AI does — it's what your team stops doing:

-Teams that implement AI automation for e-commerce operations typically find that 30–50% of their daily operational workload was repetitive tasks that the system now handles automatically.
-That time either gets redirected to higher-value work (merchandising, supplier relationships, marketing strategy) or the business scales without adding to the team.
+Teams that implement AI e-commerce automation typically find 30–50% of their daily operational workload was repetitive tasks the system now handles automatically.
+That time shifts to merchandising, supplier relationships, and marketing strategy — or the business scales without adding headcount.

 Where to Start